-This means victims pay no upfront fees, and attorneys only receive payment if they prevail.
+This means victims pay no upfront fees, and attorneys only receive a payment if they prevail.

 Locate Other Class Action Plaintiffs

-Lawyers begin locating potential plaintiffs after entering into contract with class action victims.
+Lawyers begin locating potential plaintiffs after entering into a contract with class-action victims.

 The courts require advocates to find others who suffered the same injuries pleaded in the lawsuit; remember that class action complaints can only move forward when numerous plaintiffs suffer the same harm.